Department Advising Coordinator

 PY491: Research IV: Thesis in Psychology

 Dr. Ciarocco became excited about social psychology when she began working in a psychology laboratory as a work-study student her sophomore year.
 Her favorite part of the research process is designing studies, making the research classes a perfect fit for her to teach.
+Her research interests are in the scholarship of teaching and learning in psychology, with a particular emphasis on the best practices for teaching research methods.
+A second area of research is on undergraduate professional development.
+She is the Director of the Self and Identity Lab which allows students to explore topics of interest within social psychology.
 When away from campus, Dr. Ciarocco is busy with home improvements, baking, her dogs, and her little girl.
 She also enjoys travel, reading, and movies.

 - Research Interests